nehalmuthu/Clickbait-Spoiling/README.md

 # Clickbait-Spoiling

+## TASK
+Generate concise and captivating texts(spoilers) for clickbait posts that satiate users’ curiosity.

+Spoiler is of 3 types:
+- Phrase
+- Passage
+- Multi-part

-This repository contains the implementation of the state-of-the-art Q&A models for the Phrase type clickbaits and the novel approach to handle Multi-part clickbaits using summarization models.
+This repository contains the implementation of the state-of-the-art Q&A models for the Phrase type spoilers and the novel approach to handle Multi-part spoilers using summarization models.

 #### Semeval 2023 : [link](https://pan.webis.de/semeval23/pan23-web/clickbait-challenge.html).